-The Stamina Body Trac Glider 1050 Rowing Machine would work for users who are intending to tone their muscles, build stamina for a more robust exercise routine as well as shed some weight.
+The Glider 1050 would work for users who are intending to tone their muscles, build stamina for a more robust exercise routine as well as lose some weight.

 I found it user-friendly; even older adults can use it while staying at home and keep themselves active with this machine.

 I would recommend using this machine in smaller intervals such as 20 minutes in one go.

 You can start with a 3 minutes warm-up and then continue for nearly 15 minutes.

 It will be good enough to start and will help you increase your stamina over time.
 This tip applies to everyone regardless of age, gender or weight!

 Good luck rowing, and let me know how you found this machine if you use it.